Denis Sassou Nguesso: 1963–1979: Early political career

-At the same period, he was appointed Minister of defense and security at age 32.
+In the same period, he was appointed Minister of Defense and Security at age 32.

 On 18 March 1977, president Marien Ngouabi was assassinated.
 Official media stated that the assassination was conducted by a commando group led by Capt.
 Barthelemey Kikadidi.
 Others claimed that the assassination was plotted by military officers within the close circle of power.

-A Military Committee of the Congolese Labor Party (Comité militaire du PCT) composed by 11 officers and led by Major Sassou Nguessou immediately took power and repealed the 1973 constitution.
-Sassou Nguessou acted as interim head of state from 18 March to 6 April 1977, then he conceded his position to general Joachim Yhombi-Opango who became president.
-Sassou Nguessou held the position of 1st vice president of the committee, while retaining his position of minister of defense.
+A Military Committee of the Congolese Labor Party (Comité militaire du PCT) composed of eleven officers and led by Major Sassou Nguesso immediately took power and repealed the 1973 constitution.
+Sassou Nguesso acted as interim head of state from 18 March to 6 April 1977, then he conceded his position to general Joachim Yhombi-Opango, who became president.
+Sassou Nguesso held the position of 1st vice president of the committee, while retaining his position of minister of defense.

-Shortly after the Ngouabi assassination, Massamba-Debat and his former prime minister Pascal Lissouba were arrested and accused by a courts martial of plotting the assassination.
+Shortly after the Ngouabi assassination, Massamba-Debat and his former prime minister Pascal Lissouba were arrested and accused by a courts-martial of plotting the assassination.
 Massamba-Debat was executed on 25 March 1977.
-Sassou-Nguesso was appointed provisional president on 8 February, before being confirmed, during a special congress on 31 March 1979 as head of the central committee, President of the Republic, head of state and President of the council of ministers, for five years.
+Sassou Nguesso was appointed provisional president on 8 February, before being confirmed, during a special congress on 31 March 1979 as head of the central committee, President of the Republic, head of state and President of the council of ministers, for five years.

-On 8 July 1979, general elections were held and confirmed the PCT as the dominant political force: the Congolese Labor Party (Parti Congolais du Travail – PCT) won all the seats in the People's National Assembly.
+On 8 July 1979, general elections were held and confirmed the PCT as the dominant political force: the Congolese Labor Party won all the seats in the People's National Assembly.
 A new constitution was adopted by referendum, confirming the socialist foundations of the country.